Learn How to Brick Stitch

 Brick stitch is a great beadwork stitch for beginners to learn.
-The way the beads stack can make it look a lot like peyote stitch - and most peyote patterns can be done in brick stitch by turning the pattern sideways.
-In brick stitch, each row of beads is offset one half bead from the bead on the previous row.
+The way the beads stack can make it look a lot like a peyote stitch, and most peyote patterns can be done in brick stitch by turning the pattern sideways.
+In brick stitch, each row of beads is offset one-half bead from the bead on the previous row.
 The pattern resembles the way bricks are stacked to make a wall.

-To begin brick stitch, start with a comfortable length of thread (no longer than 5').
-When you are first learning, brick stitch works best if you use consistent sized beads such as Toho or Miyuki cylinder beads.
-You may also find it easier to learn a new stitch if you use larger beads, such as size 6/0 or 8/0 beads, since you can see the thread path more easily.
+To begin a brick stitch, start with a comfortable length of thread (no longer than five feet).
+When you are first learning, a brick stitch works best if you use consistent-sized beads such as Toho or Miyuki cylinder beads.
+You may also find it easier to learn a new stitch if you use larger beads, such as size 6/0 or 8/0 beads since you can see the thread path more easily.

 Complete the First Brick Stitch